catalystshift/beginner-guide-PSO2/docs/index.md

 PSO2 is one of the better examples inf the F2P market by virtue of it being relatively casual and not pay-to-win.
 Premium players get access to 2 premium 'drinks', a buff item one can take before any quest, but the buff is not large enough to offset the need to play well for certain content.
 In the end, skill rules the game.
 Other differences are mostly quality-of-life things, with those being willing to shell out money having access to increased inventory and storage sizes, drawing scratch ticket(lootboxes) for fashion items that are also often sold on Personal Shops that even F2P players can purchase from.
-In short, you will never have to pay money to be competent at this game or to gear well, although paying money will add some QOL features to your game you are otherwise locked out of, and even then, not every one of those - refer the section on the SG currency below to understand how.
+**In short, you will never have to pay money to be competent at this game or to gear well**, although paying money will add some QOL features to your game you are otherwise locked out of, and even then, not every one of those - refer the section on the SG currency below to understand how.

 ### All this bores me, I wanna get into the game!